A guide to filming in Kenya compiled by Kenya fixers

 Can I use local transport services for moving equipment and crew within Kenya?

 Yes, you can.
 The transport system in Kenya is very efficient and safe.
 You can choose from a variety of options.
 This choice will depend on your budget, the size of crew and equipment, and any other preferences you may have.
-Film crew fixers provide these transportation services with drivers who are professional and well-versed with the local areas of Kenya.
+Africa Fixers provide these transportation services with drivers who are professional and well-versed with the local areas of Kenya.
 Contact us for more information regarding this matter.

 Does one need a fixer to film in Kenya?

-For a successful shoot in Kenya, it is important that you hire the services of a fixer in the country.
+For a successful shoot in Kenya, it is important that you hire the services of one of our Kenya fixers in the country.
 Both for preproduction and production.
-Having a fixer with you at all times during your shoot will ensure that any issues that may come up in the process will be dealt with.
+Having a fixer in Kenya with you at all times during your shoot will ensure that any issues that may come up in the process will be dealt with.
 Shoots can be dynamic and any small thing can erupt into a big issue halting your shoot but with a fixer on ground, you get to eliminate such.
 If you are looking for a reliable fixer to work with in Kenya look no further .

 What are the services offered by fixers in Kenya?

-The services of a fixer include customs clearance, Equipment, and talent sourcing, and location scouting.
-Fixer also helps in securing all the filming permissions that are necessary for your shoot.
+The services of a Kenya fixer include customs clearance, Equipment, and talent sourcing, and location scouting.
+Our Kenya Fixer also helps in securing all the filming permissions that are necessary for your shoot.

 Why use Film Crew fixers?

-Film Crew Fixers is a local fixer company in East Africa.
+Africa Fixers is a local fixer company in East Africa with expert Kenya fixers and producers you can rely on.
 We assist filming companies and production agencies in countries located listed on our website, including Kenya.
 Over the years, we have worked with various production companies on several projects, making us very experienced in this industry.
 We handle all fixer services required with our professional team of local fixers and driver guides.
 We have all relevant connections with other service providers and government agencies in Kenya to make sure that accreditation and filming permits for filming in Kenya are processed in the shortest time possible.
 Contact us for details and all the relevant information you would like to know for successful filming in Kenya.